 You can check your title tags using a variety of free tools, such as Moz.

-Where do I monitor and check title tags?
+Where do I monitor and review title tags?

 You can monitor and review your title tags in Google Search Console.